|

 3. Take up to one shot every day throughout the winter months.

-Immunity-boosting tea—aka, immuni-tea.
+Immunity-boosting tea—aka, immune-tea.
 Using kitchen medicine (ingredients you can find right in your fridge or pantry!), this wonderful concoction fights colds, eases a sore throat, and can help calm a cough.
-It’s super simple to make and can be tweaked depending on what you happen to have on hand.
-Otherwise, check out this recipe—it’s gone viral for a reason.
+It’s super simple to make and can be tweaked depending on what you have on hand.

 Adrenal Cocktail

-Consider the adrenal cocktail an elevated glass of OJ.
+The adrenal cocktail is an upgraded glass of OJ.
 Unlike its name suggests, this isn’t actually a cocktail.
 Rather, the adrenal cocktail focuses on three nutrients: vitamin C, sodium, and potassium.
 These are key to maintaining adrenal health.
 This trio also helps maintain hormone stability, proper hydration, and electrolyte balance.

 Bone Broth